The Bay of Whales

 However in 1977 the town was reassigned to the Cape Province which was seen as a repeated annexation, especially as efforts for the independence of Namibia were made since the early seventies.
 In 1990 Namibia became independent.
 A resolution of the UNO stipulated that South Africa was to hand over Walvis Bay to Namibia, but it never happened.
 Only with the end of the Apartheid regime the Walvis Bay area was handed over to Namibia in 1994.

 Today Walvis Bay is the third largest town of Namibia and its only deep-sea harbour.
-About 55,000 and 65,000 people live in Walvis Bay depending on seasonal workers for the dominant fishing industry.
+Between 55,000 and 65,000 people live in Walvis Bay depending on seasonal workers for the dominant fishing industry.
 As the water of the coastal area is very clean Walvis Bay is known for its high quality fish, oysters, rock lobsters, etc.

 There are quite a few touristic highlights: